Roshrini/mxnet/docs/tutorials/scala/char_lstm.md

         model: RnnModel.LSTMInferenceModel = RnnModel$LSTMInferenceModel@2f0c0319
     ```

-3) Now we can generate a sequence of 1200 characters starting with "The United States"
+3) Now you can generate a sequence of 1200 characters (you can select any number of characters you want) starting with "The United States" as follows:

     ```scala

-        scala> val seqLength = 600
+        scala> val seqLength = 1200
-        seqLength: Int = 600
+        seqLength: Int = 1200

         scala> val inputNdarray = NDArray.zeros(1)
         inputNdarray: ml.dmlc.mxnet.NDArray = ml.dmlc.mxnet.NDArray@9c231a24